Loading...

 Add Protein

-Include a source of lean protein, such as grilled chicken or tofu, to your meal.
-Protein helps slow down the absorption of carbohydrates.
+Include a source of protein, such as grilled chicken, tofu, or lentils, to your meal.
+Protein can help slow down the absorption of carbohydrates.

-Add a small serving of healthy fats like avocado or a drizzle of olive oil to help stabilize blood sugar.
+Add a small amount of healthy fats like avocado, nuts, or olive oil to your meal.
+These can help moderate blood sugar levels.

 Stay Hydrated